Ricky Ray Rector: Execution

-Rector was executed by lethal injection.
+Rector was put to the death by lethal injection.
 It took medical staff more than fifty minutes to find a suitable vein.
 The curtain remained closed between Rector and the witnesses, but some reported they could hear Rector moaning.
 The administrator of the State Department of Corrections Medical Program said "the moans did come as a team of two medical people—that had grown to five—worked on both sides of his body to find a vein.
 That may have contributed to his occasional outbursts."
 The state later attributed the difficulty in finding a suitable vein to Rector's great weight and to his having been administered an antipsychotic medication.

 Rector was the third person executed by the state of Arkansas since Furman v.
 Georgia, after new capital punishment laws were passed in Arkansas, which came into force on March 23, 1973.

 Role in 1992 presidential campaign

 By 1992, Bill Clinton was insisting that Democrats "should no longer feel guilty about protecting the innocent" and indicated his support of capital punishment.
 To make his point, he flew home to Arkansas mid-campaign to affirm that the execution would continue as scheduled.
 Some pundits considered it a turning point in that race, hardening a soft public image.
-Others tend to cite the execution as an example of what they perceive to be Clinton's opportunism, directly influenced by the failed presidential campaign of Michael Dukakis, who was portrayed by Republicans as soft on crime.
+Others tend to cite the execution as an example of what they perceive to be Clinton's opportunism, directly influenced by the failed presidential campaign of Michael Dukakis, who was labeled by Republicans as too soft on crime.

-Bill Clinton's critics from the anti-capital punishment sector have seen the case of Rector as an unpleasant example of what they view as Clinton's cynical careerism.
-The writer Christopher Hitchens, in particular, devotes much of a chapter of his book on Clinton, No One Left to Lie To, for what he regards as the immorality of the then Democratic candidate's decision to condone, and take political advantage of, Rector's execution.
+Clinton's critics from opponents of capital punishment have seen the case of Rector as an unpleasant example of what they view as Clinton's cynical careerism.
+The writer Christopher Hitchens, in particular, devotes much of a chapter of his book on Clinton, No One Left to Lie To, to what he regards as the immorality of the then Democratic candidate's decision to condone, and take political advantage of, Rector's execution.
 Hitchens argues that among other actions, Clinton was attempting to deflect attention from the ongoing Gennifer Flowers sex scandal.